grnet/synnefo/docs/source/devguide.rst

-path                    Assume ``prefix=path`` and ``delimiter=/`` format                  Optional extended reply type (can be ``json`` or ``xml``) meta                    Return objects having the specified meta keys (can be a comma separated list) until                   Optional timestamp
+path                    Assume ``prefix=path`` and ``delimiter=/`` format                  Optional extended reply type (can be ``json`` or ``xml``) meta                    Return objects having the specified meta keys (can be a comma separated list) shared                  Show only shared objects (no value parameter) until                   Optional timestamp
 ======================  ===================================